-• Telescope still not moving, optionally giving error messages
+Telescope still not moving, optionally giving error messages

 If a crossscan was started close to the hardcoded Azimuth endpoints of the telescope, it is possible that the telescope crossed over this endpoint.
-This means the actuator controls will have to be manually restarted by a technician.
+This means the actuator controls will have to be manually restarted take a look at section Limit Position exceeded (F6029 Lagegrenzwert überschritten).